ashwinnsr/ashwinnsr.github.io/_posts/2025-12-05-geography-marginalization.md

 Perhaps the most important lesson is that employment rates alone are deeply misleading.
 Adivasis rank first in employment (53.3%) but last in income.
 Forward castes rank fifth in employment (39.8%) but first in income.
 The disconnect occurs because employment without adequate wages produces poverty, not prosperity.

-When Adivasis' 53.3% employment rate is multiplied by their ₹36,625 mean earnings, we get ₹19,521 in annual income per person—the lowest of any group.
-When Forward castes' 39.8% employment rate is multiplied by their ₹92,354 mean earnings, we get ₹36,757—nearly double Adivasis' income despite working 25% less.
+When Adivasis' 53.3% employment rate is multiplied by their ₹35,883 mean earnings, we get ₹19,125 in annual income per person—the lowest of any group.
+When Forward castes' 39.8% employment rate is multiplied by their ₹90,577 mean earnings, we get ₹36,049—nearly double Adivasis' income despite working 25% less.

 This demonstrates that researchers and policymakers must disaggregate employment into at least four components: employment rate (quantity), earnings level (wages), job security (permanent vs. casual), and benefit coverage (formal vs. informal).

+Our visualization of earnings distribution (Log Scale) highlights the massive spread within groups, yet the persistent shift to the right for Forward castes remains evident.
+Similarly, the contract type distribution chart reveals that the "high employment" of Adivasis and Dalits is almost entirely fueled by casual labor, whereas the majority of Forward caste jobs carry the security of permanent contracts.
 High employment with low wages and no security—the Adivasi pattern—is actually evidence of distress, not success.

 ---